Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Edge case: “What if my business requires availability?”

 Test it.
-Most founders assume their business requires immediate availability.
-Most are wrong.
+Most founders assume their business requires immediate availability, and most are wrong.

 One service business owner was convinced that clients needed an instant response.
 “They’ll go elsewhere if I don’t answer right away.”